Spain, Italy take unbeaten runs into Euro 2020 semifinals | Sports-Games

 An answer out of blind loyalty?
 Perhaps.

-Or was it the fact that Spain was the leading scorer at Euro 2020?
+Or was it the fact that Spain is the leading scorer at Euro 2020?
 Maybe.

 Or the fact that La Roja is on an unbeaten streak stretching back to October, a run of 13 games?
 Quite possibly.